 Range / Battery Level

-Of course, being an e-bike one of the most common questions is how far can I go?
-On average using full assist and with a full charge we state somewhere in the region of 60-80 miles.
-There are also some very handy features built into the app to help you plan your rides to account for the battery level.
+Of course, being an e-bike, one of the most common questions is how far can I go?
+The range is extremely tough to quantify because there are so many factors that can affect this.
+Rider weight, fitness, route profile, tyre pressures, assist level etc all play a part.
+We state that you should expect up to 60 miles from a single charge.
+There are also some very handy features built into the app which help you to plan your rides to account for the battery level.

 - Point of no return – You can input a battery percentage level and when you reach this level you will receive a notification.
-For example, if you input 55% you know that you have enough juice left to return home if you follow the same route.
-Of course, the bike can still be ridden even if the battery is completely flat.
+For example, if you input 55% you can be sure that you have enough juice left to get home if you return by the same route.
+Of course, the beauty of our bikes is the weight.
+Even when the battery is fully depleted Ribble electric bikes as light enough that you can easily ride them without assistance.

 - Main Speed Screen– The battery charge remaining is displayed as a percentage and also displays the available distance in km/miles.